hainegroup/oceanspy/README.rst

 Features
 --------
+* OceanSpy's documentation is available at: https://oceanspy.readthedocs.io/en/latest/
+* OceanSpy is meant to be user-friendly and does not require advanced coding skills.
 * SciServer users can either download subsets of data on their own machines, or run our tools online and store/visualize post-processing files on SciServer.
-* OceanSpy is meant to be user-friendly and does not require advanced coding skills.

 Credits
 -------